-Build a Brand People Actually Care About
+Build a Brand People See Themselves In

 Let's find where to focus.